wp-plugins/sitelinks-search-box/readme.txt

 You can simply activate, deactivate or delete it in your plugin management section.

 = Are there any known incompatibilities? =
-Please don't use it with WordPress MultiSite, as it has not been tested.
+Please don't use it with *WordPress MultiSite*, as it has not been tested.

 If you use [WordPress SEO by Yoast](https://wordpress.org/plugins/wordpress-seo/) version 1.6 or newer, you don't need to use this plugin, as this feature has been included in the version 1.6 update.
 There is more info here: [Yoast Changelog](https://wordpress.org/plugins/wordpress-seo/changelog/).

 = Do you make use of SITELINK SEARCH BOX yourself? =